ilyxa/RapidScada-NodeMCU-MQTT/README.md

 * * * * *       /opt/scada/regenerate_heartbeat.sh
 ```

 Heartbeat logic: every minutes topic "heartbeat" pub new value generated randomly.
 Every session from ESP sensors network get new system value and re-publish it again and again to make sure that sensor is online and health state is OK.

 TODO: xor values temp and humi w/ current heartbeat values.

+TODO: RapidScada setup.